Active and Engaged

 The Job Foundation is believed to be the first, and perhaps only, Savings-Linked Conditional Cash Transfer Program in the world to target children.
 Around the globe, researchers and leading experts are calling for the type of programming we have provided for more than five years.
 (Visit http://gap.newamerica.net/slcct to learn more and/or read Supporting Research.)

-- The Cause: Economic empowerment for financially disadvantaged children in Waterloo, Iowa
+- The Cause: Financial education and asset building for financially disadvantaged children in Waterloo, Iowa

 - The Mission: “To promote financial stewardship to students (K-12) in Waterloo, Iowa through education, mentoring, and resources for the cause of economic empowerment”